krish512/blog_old/src/pages/setup-kubernetes-cluster-kops-aws/index.md

 $ kops create cluster --zones ap-south-1a,ap-south-1b --topology private --networking calico --master-size t2.micro --master-count 3 --node-size t2.large ${NAME}
 ```

 Our cluster will be using only private IPs and external access will be only via the load balancer, hence our topology will be `private`.
 As Calico has the best performance and features such as CNI, we'll keep our networking as `Calico`.
 Lastly, we'll have 3 master nodes of type `t2.micro` and worker node of type `t2.large`.
-You can plan your instance types based on your requirements and pricing, [ec2instances.info](https://ec2instances.info/) is a good resource to compare EC2 pricings
+You can plan your instance types based on your requirements and pricing, [ec2instances.info](https://ec2instances.info/) is a good resource to compare EC2 pricing

 To be able to access the cluster nodes via ssh, we need to add a key.
 Use the following command to add an existing key to be used with the cluster